 - Developing guidelines and other materials that assist central office staff and schools with implementation of the policy and improve programming functions.
-Such a document(s) should be reviewed at least once every two years and updated as appropriate. - Receiving reports and feedback from individual schools on implementation of the policy; - Reviewing and assessing district wide implementation of the Local School Wellness Policy; - Recommending amendments to the Local School Wellness Policy, as necessary: - Providing reports to the Board as to the district and individual school compliance with the Policy.
+Such a document(s) should be reviewed at least once every two years and updated as appropriate. - Receiving reports and feedback from individual schools on implementation of the policy; - Reviewing and assessing district wide implementation of the Local School Wellness Policy; - Recommending amendments to the Local School Wellness Policy, as necessary; - Providing reports to the Board as to the district and individual school compliance with the Policy. - Identifying opportunities for school and district collaboration with agencies and community organizations to enhance implementation of this policy.